Duke of Edinburgh Award

-All Senior School students have the opportunity to participate in the Duke of Edinburgh Award Scheme.
-The Awards encourage participants to push their personal boundaries, learn new skills, make new friends and demonstrate a commitment to their chosen activities.
+All Senior School students have the opportunity to participate in the Duke of Edinburgh Award scheme.
+The award encourages participants to push their personal boundaries, learn new skills, make new friends and demonstrate a commitment to their chosen activities.

 Year 9 students enrol in the Bronze level of the award and expeditions take place in the Kent countryside during the Summer Term.
-In Year 10, students can enrol in the Silver Award where the expedition takes them to the River Medway, Kent.
-Then, in Year 11, students hike and camp in the New Forest National Park.
+In Year 10, students can enrol in the Silver Award where the practice expedition takes them to the River Medway, Kent.
+Then in Year 11, students hike and camp in the New Forest National Park for the main expedition.

-The Gold Award is far more challenging.
-Year 12 and 13 students can participate in this level.
-We have recently introduced bell-boating to the Gold level expedition.
-Last July the girls successfully paddled upstream on the River Thames for four days.
+The Gold Award is far more challenging, with Year 12 and 13 students participating in this level.
+We have recently introduced bell-boating to the Gold level expedition, with a group of girls successfully paddling upstream on the River Thames for four days.

 Students are prepared for the expeditions with a series of training sessions that include orienteering exercises and route planning, using sophisticated map-reading software available in the school Library.
 In addition to the expedition, other requirements of the award scheme are to complete a period of voluntary service, take part in physical recreation, and to develop a new skill.